vhemanth06/Llava-onevision/README.md

 A: Yes!
 The pipeline is generalizable.
 Modify the prompts and answer matching logic for your specific task.

 **Q: Out of memory errors?**
-A: Try using a smaller model, fewer frames, or reduce `max_new_tokens` in the model.generate() call.
+A: Try using a smaller model, fewer frames, or reducing `max_new_tokens` in the model.generate() call.

 ---